-Executive Summary:1 In late March 2011, Chilean President Piñera met with President Obama and promised to make "significant progress" in 2011 toward full implementation of the U.S.-Chile FTA.
-Unfortunately, major elements of FTA compliance remain outstanding, with detrimental effects to the fight against widespread physical and digital piracy in Chile.
-Changes that the Government of Chile made to the Chilean Copyright Law in 2010, while welcome, have proven to have had little effect on high piracy levels and inadequate enforcement in Chile in the past year.
-While these amendments demonstrate the government's desire to encourage industry cooperation against online piracy, they largely fail to meet the standards required for proper implementation of Chile's FTA copyright protection and enforcement obligations, nor do they address Chile's FTA obligations on Technological Protection Measures (TPMs), now both several years past due.
-Hard goods piracy remains at steady levels while Internet piracy continues to grow, a major obstacle for the development of a new digital economy.
+Nearly two years ago, Chilean President Piñera met with President Obama and promised to make "significant progress" in 2011 toward full implementation of the U.S.-Chile FTA.
+Unfortunately, major elements of FTA compliance still remain outstanding, including several that would improve the fight against widespread piracy in Chile.
+Hard goods piracy remains at steady levels especially for the entertainment software industry, while Internet piracy continues to grow, a major obstacle for the development of a new digital economy.
 Industry cooperation with Chilean copyright enforcement authorities generally is good; however, additional resources are still needed to address the low number of street actions, and increased attention on the part of the judiciary is needed to follow through on the positive efforts of the Carabineros and Civil Police.
-At the end of the day, few copyright prosecutions are undertaken and even fewer result in deterrent sentencing, due largely to inadequate minimum penalties in the law.
+Few copyright prosecutions are undertaken and even fewer result in deterrent sentencing, due largely to inadequate minimum penalties in the law.

-PRIORITY RECOMMENDED ACTIONS FOR CHILE IN 2012
+PRIORITY RECOMMENDED ACTIONS FOR CHILE IN 2013

-- Further amend the copyright law to fully satisfy FTA obligations with respect to: effective Internet Service Provider (ISP) liability provisions, deterrent-level civil and criminal sanctions for copyright infringement, an effective civil ex parte search remedy, and the establishment of statutory damages. - Satisfy FTA and WIPO Internet Treaties obligations to adopt TPMs legislation and enforce anticircumvention provisions (both criminal and civil). - Empower the Department of Intellectual Property Rights to enforce the obligation of ISPs to forward notices received from right-holders regarding copyright violations. - Take immediate steps to complete and fully implement the 2001 Government Software Legalization Decree, and adopt provisions to regulate the acquisition and management of software by government agencies. - Through increased resources and coordination, place greater priority among administrative and enforcement authorities on anti-piracy actions, particularly on the Internet and in the streets of Santiago. - Improve the speed of civil copyright infringement litigation and afford an effective and TRIPs-compliant civil ex parte search remedy, both in the law and in-practice. - Launch a national Internet anti-piracy campaign led by the Ministry of the Interior, setting goals for specific enforcement efforts, improved interagency cooperation, regular reporting on administrative and judicial Internet actions, and enhanced public awareness. - Strengthen border enforcement with better tracking mechanisms and coordination with rights holders.
+- Further amend the copyright law to fully satisfy FTA obligations with respect to: effective Internet Service Provider (ISP) liability provisions, deterrent-level civil and criminal sanctions for copyright infringement, an effective civil ex parte search remedy, and the establishment of statutory damages. - Satisfy FTA and WIPO Internet Treaties obligations to adopt TPMs legislation and enforce anticircumvention provisions (both criminal and civil). - Empower the Department of Intellectual Property Rights to enforce the obligation of ISPs to forward notices received from rights holders regarding copyright violations. - Complete and fully implement the 2001 Government Software Legalization Decree, and adopt provisions to regulate the acquisition and management of software by government agencies. - Through increased resources and coordination, place greater priority among administrative and enforcement authorities on anti-piracy actions, particularly on the Internet and in the streets of Santiago. - Improve the speed of civil copyright infringement litigation and afford an effective and TRIPS-compliant civil ex parte search remedy, both in the law and in practice.